taylorwaddell/json-resx-converter/README.md

     `python converter.py`

 2. After running the above command, the app should walk you through all the steps.
-If you wish to change the path of export, see the instructions below.
+If you wish to change the path of export, or the file name prefix, see the instructions below.